weaviate/weaviate-io/developers/weaviate/search/filters.md

 ### Nested multiple conditions

 Conditional filters can be nested in Weaviate.
-To do so, set the `operator` of the outer `operands` to `And` or `Or`.
+To do so, set the `operator` of an outer `operands` value to `And` or `Or`.
 Then, you can provide two or more conditions to the inner `operands`.

 The following example specifies that:
 - the `answer` property must contain a substring `"nest"`, `And`